-one facility.
-A good example of such an investment is the Khorgos land port on the border between PRC and Kazakhstan, where the respective governments set up a center of regional trade and economic cooperation that has, over time, attracted private sector investments in production, trade, services, logistics, and transport.
-Development of such investment projects will require strong partnerships among the governments and private sector investors through innovative public-private partnership institutional and financial arrangements.
+60. Logistics infrastructure.
+CAREC 2030 will support investments in logistics infrastructure along the CAREC corridors.
+Greater attention will be given to those investments that create economic clusters and corridors by combining trade, production, and logistic functionalities within one facility.
+One such endeavor is the envisaged Trans-Caspian Multimodal Transport Corridor.
+Another example of such an investment is the Khorgos land port on the border between PRC and Kazakhstan, where the respective governments set up a center of regional trade and economic cooperation that has, over time, attracted private sector investments in production, trade, services, logistics, and transport.
+The creation of other similar land ports could be explored.
+Development of such investment projects will require strong partnerships among the governments and private sector investors through innovative publicprivate partnership institutional and financial arrangements.